 Why mobile needs Web3

-While not a panacea, Web3 presents many new opportunities for driving revenue that have many mobile-focused studios exploring the space.
-Tokenized game economies and digital asset ownership offer a way forward for developers of all sizes to diversify and improve their revenue and community growth models.
+While not a panacea, Web3 presents various new opportunities for driving revenue that have many mobile-focused studios exploring the space.
+Tokenized game economies and digital asset ownership offer a way forward for developers of all sizes to diversify and grow their revenue and communities.